loader image

 What’s the difference between a SAR and an internal escalation report?

-When it comes to anti-money laundering (AML) reporting, two types of report play a central role: the internal escalation report and the Suspicious Activity Report (SAR).
+When it comes to anti-money laundering (AML) reporting, two types of report play a central role: the internal suspicion report and the external suspicion report (called a Suspicious Transaction Report (STR) by FATF).

-A Suspicious Activity Report (SAR) is the formal notification sent to the National Crime Agency (NCA) when you know or suspect that someone is engaged in money laundering, terrorist financing or proliferation financing.
+An external suspicion report, known as a SAR in the UK, an SMR is Australia and an STR in many other countries, is the formal notification sent to law enforcement when you know or suspect that someone is engaged in money launderingterrorist financing or proliferation financing

-• supporting evidence or context (dates, transaction values, behaviour), and
+• supporting evidence or context (dates, transaction values, behaviour);

 • your contact information as the reporting professional.